-1. System for Award Management (SAM): Evidence of registration with SAM.
+3. System for Award Management (SAM): Evidence of active, valid SAM registration.

 |Estimated Rent for Area by Number of Bedrooms|

-3. Tenant-Based Rental Assistance vs. Project-Based Rental Assistance
+5. Tenant-Based Rental Assistance vs. Project-Based Rental Assistance:

 6. Project-Based Rental Assistance Submission: If requesting funds for Project-Based Rental Assistance, also provide the following information: